 “Same information I’m going to share with you here.
 If you follow 100 wild hens through the nesting and brooding season, you’d expect them to raise about 30 broods.
 And if you released 100 hens—pen-raised birds—in the spring, you’d expect to get three broods.
 That’s the major take-home message from that study,” says Runia.

 “Just think about a bird that’s lived in a cage and been given food, water and protection from predators,” he says.
 “They really don’t have that innate fear of predators like a wild bird would have.
 Then, you think about a bird that was raised in the wild—they have to be constantly on the lookout for predators, or they’re dead.”

 For that reason, South Dakota—like most states with abundant wild pheasants—doesn’t stock birds, even in poor years.
 Runia states, “We’re certainly going to concentrate on efforts to increase habitat, which is proven to produce pheasants.”

 Does it ever make sense to stock pheasants?

 Bird stocking does support successful hunting programs where wild birds don’t live.
-“Without it [stocking], you’d be looking at all the New England states not having a program at all,” says Laurie Fortin, coordinator of pheasant hunting program for the Connecticut Department of Energy and Environmental Protection.
+“Without it [stocking], you’d be looking at all the New England states not having a program at all,” says Laurie Fortin, wildlife biologist for the Connecticut Department of Energy and Environmental Protection.